Nigeria suspends anti-graft central bank governor

 The biggest gap in accounting is for $8.5 billion the NNPC says it retained from revenues during the 19-month period to cover subsidies it was owed on importing gasoline and kerosene.

-(Additional reporting by Sureka Asbury, Ed Cropley, Pascal Fletcher and Tosin Suleiman in Johannesburg, Chijioke Ohuocha and Mayowa Oludare in Lagos, Felix Ohuah in Abuja; Editing by Will Waterman)
+(Additional reporting by Sureka Asbury, Ed Cropley and Tosin Suleiman in Johannesburg, Chijioke Ohuocha and Mayowa Oludare in Lagos; Editing by Will Waterman)